 Category Archives: Upcoming Programs

 Gate 1: From the South – Take the I-95 N to ME-43 exit 197 to Old Town/Hudson.
 Turn left onto Rt.
 43 (Hudson Rd).
 Go west 4.75 mi and look for the large red signs on your right.
 Take Gate 1 off Rt.
 43 and follow the dirt road for ~1/2 mile to the Pine Tree parking lot.
-Meet at the Parker Reed shelter, which is 100 m further on the left.
+The Parker Reed shelter is 100 m further on the left.

 Gate 3: Directions: From the South – Take the I-95 N to ME-43 exit 197 to Old Town/Hudson.
 Turn left onto Rt.
 43 (Hudson Rd).
 Go west 4.9 mi and take Gate 3 (35 Hudson Road in Alton) off Rt.
 43 (right side, just before the bridge).

 - Tales & Tracks – Signs for Animals in Winter

 - Dogsledding with Song in the Woods Dogsled Adventures

 - Owl Walk